PetrovIgorA/BigData_hw/README.md

 Entity resolution: record linkage

 Here, data from different sources is linked (via MapReduce) using a unique identifier.
-If value in unique identifier befor `-` is same as value after `-` then record linkage works correctly.
 The input data is located in `target_data` folder.
 The output data is located in `er_data` folder.

 #### Run
 ```